-SFA’s Continuum project shares cultural knowledge about traditions, expressions, and practices associated with end of life, grief, mourning and death in Southern Arizona’s folk, ethnic, occupational, faith-based and alternative communities.
+SFA’s End of Life: Continuum (EOL) project shares cultural knowledge about traditions, expressions, and practices associated with end of life, grief, mourning and death in Southern Arizona’s folk, ethnic, occupational, faith-based and alternative communities.

 To advance its EOL work through 2019, SFA has been awarded funding by the Shaaron Kent Endowment Fund held at the Community Foundation for Southern Arizona and The David and Lura Lovell Foundation.
 SFA will facilitate community gatherings – to include locally hosted meals as well as documentation and education that honor tradition, promote awareness and ease transitions in end-of-life decisions.
 (SFA Continuum Media Release).